elves/elvish/website/learn/value-types.md

 # Maps

-We have learned how you can use `curl` to request a URL and `to-json` to convert JSON-encoded bytes to Elvish values.
+We have learned how you can use `curl` to request a URL and `from-json` to convert JSON-encoded bytes to Elvish values.
 Combining these two features allows us to import data from online JSON APIs: for example, let's use the API from
 <https://myip.com> to query our IP address and country:

 ```elvish-transcript Terminal - elvish